 Maintaining a healthy, balanced diet is paramount during and after high-dose chemotherapy.
 The goal should be to supply your body with a wide range of nutrients that can help repair tissues, support the immune system, and provide the energy needed for recovery.
 Here are some foods to consider:

 While the idea of exercising during and after chemotherapy might seem daunting, gentle physical activity can significantly benefit recovery and overall well-being.
-Always consult with your healthcare provider to tailor an exercise plan thats right for you.
+Always consult with your healthcare provider to tailor an exercise plan that is right for you.
 Here are some low-impact exercises suited for most patients:

 Disclaimer: The information provided here is for educational purposes only.
 Always consult with a healthcare provider before making significant changes to your diet or exercise routine, especially when undergoing treatment for cancer.

-Professional counseling services can be invaluable to patients and their families.
-Counseling by trained therapists who specialize in cancer-related issues can help manage emotions, develop coping strategies, and improve mental health during this challenging time.
+Professional counselling services can be invaluable to patients and their families.
+Counselling by trained therapists who specialize in cancer-related issues can help manage emotions, develop coping strategies, and improve mental health during this challenging time.
 Hospitals often provide referrals to specialists who understand the unique stresses of cancer treatment.

 Maintaining a balanced, vegetarian diet during chemotherapy can play a crucial role in managing side effects and maintaining strength.
 Consulting with a nutritionist who has experience with cancer patients can provide tailored dietary advice.
 Websites like Cook for Your Life offer nutritious, easy-to-prepare vegetarian recipes specifically designed for cancer patients.